omics-datascience/modulector/README.md

 ----
 ## Mirna x Gen
 ----
-    Returns the information related to the interaction of a gen and a mirna, including related publications and the score related to the interaction
+    Returns the information related to the interaction of a gene and a mirna, including related publications and the score related to the interaction
 * **URL**